 The Dark-edged Bee-fly, Bombylius major, flies from March to June (most frequently in April and May) and is a widespread species of fly but there are big gaps in the county's records, as shown on the map.
 We are looking for your records to help fill in these gaps!

-When we ran this survey for the second time last year (2019) you all did a great job of filling the gaps by adding an extra 50 records to our database and we are asking you do the same again this year!
-We've added the updated map below showing; the original pre-WILDside records, those that were re-recorded in the same tetrad in 2018 and new observations in tetrads where they haven't been recorded before.
+When we ran this survey for the second time last year (2019) you all did a great job of filling the gaps by adding a further 35 records to our website and we are asking you do the same again this year!
+We've added the updated map below showing all the records by year from 2007 to 2019.
 Thank you for all your records so far!
 Even more excitingly, we received our first records of the Dotted bee-fly Bombylius discolor, a new species to the county!
 You can see a picture and read more about this species on the Northants Diptera blog.
 Thank you to all of the 2019 bee-fly spotters.

-This species generally likes areas that are warm, have bare patches of soil and plenty of flowers.
+Dark-edged bee-flies generally like areas that are warm, have bare patches of soil and plenty of flowers.
 They are particularly fond of primroses.
 It is an important pollinator of this species.
 It is common in gardens, woodland edges and meadows.
 When perched, this species is easily identifiable by the furry body, dark markings along the front edge of the wings and long proboscis that is permenantly extended.
-When flying the dark wing edge does show up, so check you are not looking at a bee.
+When flying the dark wing edge does not show up, so check you are not looking at a bee.

 Use our form to submit records of this intriguing and charismatic species.
 If it is visiting flowers to drink nectar through its long proboscis, then it is useful to add a comment saying which species of wildflower it is visiting.
 As there are other species of bee-fly in the UK, photos are important to confirm the identification.